JoshuaKGoldberg/create/packages/site/src/content/docs/engine/concepts/presets.md

 ---
-description: "Groups of blocks that form a repository base."
+description: "Groups of blocks that form a repository starter."
 title: Presets
 ---